dramasamy/training/azure/aad/03_create_service_principal.md

 In this lab, you will:

-+ Task 1: Create a service principal
++ Task 01: Create a service principal
++ Task 02: Assign roles to the SP
+  - Assign **Kubernetes Cluster - Azure Arc Onboarding** role
+  - Assign **Azure Connected Machine Onboarding** role

 # Lab 01: Create a Service Principal